aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/050_install_argocd/index.en.md

 - Automated initial installation of Argo CD

-- Creation of root applications for an "App of Apps" pattern
+- Cluster Bootstrap using ”App of ApplicationSets” pattern

 - Simple Self-management of the Argo CD configuration